 - It must be a small-sized meal

-- Must be easy to digest, so don’t eat red meat or starches than contain gluten.
+- Must be easy to digest, so don’t eat red meat or starches that contain gluten.

 9. Move More Often

 Before everything, you must know that absolutely every kind of sustainable physical activity will burn calories.
-The length and intensity of your exercise will determine how much bodyfat you burn though.
+The length and intensity of your exercise will determine how much body fat you burn through.
 It will be hard for you, as a beginner in fitness or sports, to train at high intensity, hence you will have to keep it low to make sure you will endure for longer.

 Begin with baby steps and include in the beginning at least 3 training sessions per week.
 As you get more adapted and you establish a habit, increase the frequency to 5 workouts per week.
 The length of a training session should be from 20 to 60 minutes, depending on fitness level and intensity.